mtoups3/hello-cloudlab-tulane/index.md

 ## Appendix - view, edit, or add keys on CloudLab

-The SSH keys you have set up in this tutorial will allow you to access CloudLab resources from only one device - the device that your key pair is on.
+The SSH keys you have set up in this tutorial will allow you to access CloudLab resources from only one device - the device that your key is on.
 If you need to access CloudLab resources from another PC or laptop, you'll need to generate additional keypairs and associate them with your CloudLab account.

 To set up a key pair on another device: